5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 ...
 ~~~

 `Initial` does not have to return a result but if it does it must be a Boolean.
 For "success" it should return a `1` and otherwise a `0`.
-If it does return `0` then no test cases are executed but if there is a function `Cleanup` it will be executed.
+If it does return `0` then no test cases are executed, but if there is a function `Cleanup` it will be executed.
 Therefore `Cleanup` should be ready to clean up in case `Initial` was only partly or not at all successful.

-We have changed `Initial` so that it now returns a result because copying the files over might fail for all sorts of reasons, and we cannot do without.
+We have changed `Initial` so that it now returns a result because copying the files over might fail for all sorts of reasons – and we cannot do without them.

 `Initial` may or may not accept a right argument.
-If it does it will be fed with a namespace that holds all the parameters.
+If it does it will be passed a namespace that holds all the parameters.

-What we do in `Initial` apart from creating the references:
+What to do in `Initial`, apart from creating the references:

-* First we create a global variable `∆Path` which holds a path to a folder `MyApp_Tests` within the Windows temp folder.
+* Create a global variable `∆Path` which holds a path to a folder `MyApp_Tests` within the Windows temp folder.
-* We then remove that folder in case it still exists from any previously failing test cases.
+* Remove that folder, in case it persists from previously failing test cases.
-* We then create it.
+* Create it.
-* We ask for a list of all text files in the `texts\en\` folder.
+* Get a list of all text files in the `texts\en\` folder.
-* We copy all those files over to our temporary test folder.
+* Copy those files to our temporary test folder.
-* Finally we check the return code of the copy operation; `R` gets 1 (indicating success) only in case they were successful.
+* Check the return code of the copy operation; `R` gets 1 (indicating success) only if it was successful.

 A> # Machine-dependent initialisation
 A>
-A> What if you need to initialise something (say a database connection) but it is somehow different depending on what machine the tests are executed on (IP address, user-id, password...)?
+A> What if you need to initialise something (say a database connection) but it is depends on the machine the tests are executed on  – its IP address, user-id, password…?
 A>
-A> The test framework tries to find two different INI files in the current directory:
+A> The test framework looks for two different INI files in the current directory:
 A> First it looks for `testcase.ini`.
-It then tries to find `testcase_{computername}.ini`. "computername" is what you get when you execute `⊣ 2 ⎕nq # 'GetEnvironment' 'Computername'`.
+It then tries to find `testcase_{computername}.ini`. `computername` here is what you get when you execute `⊣ 2 ⎕nq # 'GetEnvironment' 'Computername'`.
 A>
 A> If it finds any of them (or both) it instantiates the `IniFile` class as `INI` on these INI files within the namespace that hosts your test cases.
-In case of a name clash the setting in `testcase_{computername}.ini` will win because it is the last one.
+In the case of a clash, the setting in `testcase_{computername}.ini` prevails.

 Now we are ready to test the EXE; create it from scratch.
-Our first test case will process the file "ulysses.txt":
+Our first test case will process the file `ulysses.txt`:

 ~~~
 :Namespace Tests